 When the Gate is installed, it is said to be in an Authorized State.
-While in the Authorized state, the Policy Server MAY modify any of the parameters associated with a Gate (e.g., Traffic Profile, Classifier, etc).
-If in a Authorized state a Gate-Set message is received which does not transition the Gate to the Reserved or Committed states, then the CMTS MUST restart timer T1.
+While in the Authorized state, the Policy Server MAY modify any of the parameters associated with a Gate (e.g., Traffic Profile, Classifier, etc.).
+If in an Authorized state a Gate-Set message is received that does not transition the Gate to the Reserved or Committed states, then the CMTS MUST restart timer T1.